Definition of MariaDB List Databases

 MariaDB List Databases is defined to be the command to list out all of the databases which reside on the MariaDB server involving the tables of a specific database or fetching information about user accounts along with privileges.

-To simply view the MariaDB server databases that have been created, we require to run the command using the SHOW SQL keyword as: SHOW DATABASES.
-When once we get the list of all databases existing on the server, we can select the one on which we want to start our operations and work.
-This work may be performed in two different ways such as using a PHP script and from the command prompt.
+To view the MariaDB server databases that have been created, we require to run the command using the SHOW SQL keyword as SHOW DATABASES.
+Once we get the list of all databases on the server, we can select the one on which we want to start our operations and work.
+You can perform this task in two different ways: through a PHP script or directly from the command prompt.

 Syntax: